ibexa/documentation-developer/docs/search/sort_clause_reference/payment_createdat_sort_clause.md

 # Payment CreatedAt Sort Clause

-The `CreatedAt` Sort Clause sorts search results by the date and time when the payment was initiated.
+The `CreatedAt` Sort Clause sorts search results by the date and time when the payment was created.

 ## Arguments